List of United States Marine Corps four-star generals

-This is a complete list of four-star generals in the United States Marine Corps.
-The rank of general (or full general, or four-star general) is the highest rank in the Marine Corps.
+The rank of general (or full general, or four-star general) is the highest rank in the United States Marine Corps.
 It ranks above lieutenant general (three-star general).

-There have been 74 four-star generals in the history of the United States Marine Corps.
-Of these, 56 achieved that rank while on active duty, 17 were promoted upon retirement in recognition of combat citations ("tombstone promotions", 1942–1959), and one was promoted posthumously.
-Generals entered the Marine Corps via several paths: 29 via Officer Candidates School (OCS), 25 via Naval Reserve Officer Training Corps (NROTC) at a civilian university, 10 via the United States Naval Academy (USNA), 3 via Reserve Officers' Training Corps (ROTC) at a civilian university, and 7 via ROTC at a senior military college.
+There have been 77 four-star generals in the history of the U.S. Marine Corps.
+Of these, 57 achieved that rank while on active duty, and 17 were promoted upon retirement in recognition of combat citations (1942–1959).
+One was promoted posthumously.
+Generals entered the Marine Corps by several paths: 31 from Officer Candidates School (OCS), 27 from Naval Reserve Officer Training Corps (NROTC) at a civilian university, 9 from the United States Naval Academy (USNA), 7 from ROTC at a senior military college, and 3 from ROTC at civilian universities.

 List of generals

 Entries in the following list of four-star generals are indexed by the numerical order in which each officer was promoted to that rank while on active duty, or by an asterisk (*) if the officer did not serve in that rank while on active duty.
 Each entry lists the general's name, date of rank, active-duty positions held while serving at four-star rank, number of years of active-duty service at four-star rank (Yrs), year commissioned and source of commission, number of years in commission when promoted to four-star rank (YC), and other biographical notes.